 In this unique environment, it's worth taking a fresh look at your HR strategy to ensure it's fit to meet your company's current needs.

 Here are some of the ways you might be able to update your approach not just to survive today, but to be competitive in the future:

 leverage flex talent.

-If you're not yet taking advantage of the flexible labour market, you could be missing out on valuable talent opportunities.
+If you're not yet taking advantage of the temporary staffing market, you could be missing out on valuable talent opportunities.
 You're also running the risk of falling behind your competitors in the race for the strongest candidates.

 Various studies have highlighted recent growth in the number of people working on a temporary or contract basis and the proportion of firms leveraging this portion of the labour force.

 Three-quarters (76%) of HR leaders now include contingent talent in their workforce, according to a recent edition of the Randstad Sourceright Talent Trends study.

 The 2019 Global Business & Spending Outlook survey by American Express showed similar results.
 Three out of four companies (75%) said using contractors, freelancers and temps will be important to their employment practices two years from now.
 This was up from 43% in 2018.